 Musical Instruments | 10 years |

-All intangible assets with a purchase price equal to or greater than $175,000, with a useful life of two or more years, are included in the intangible asset inventory for capitalization purposes.
+All intangible assets (except for right to use lease assets) with a purchase price equal to or greater than $175,000, with useful life of two or more years, are included in the intangible asset inventory for capitalization purposes.
 Such assets are recorded at actual historical cost and amortized over the designated useful lifetime applying a straight-line method of depreciation.
 If there are no legal, contractual, regulatory, technological, or other factors that limit the useful life of the asset, then the intangible asset needs to be considered to have an indefinite useful life and no amortization should be recorded.

 This policy applies to all intangible assets.
 If an intangible asset that meets the threshold criteria is fully amortized, the asset must be reported at the historical cost and the applicable accumulated amortization must also be reported.
 It is not appropriate to “net” the capital asset and amortization to avoid reporting.
 For internally generated intangible assets, outlays incurred by the government’s personnel, or by a third-party contractor on behalf of the government, and for development of internally generated intangible assets should be capitalized.